Divya-Tadge/suricata-siem-elastic/README.md

 Screenshots are included in this repository.

 ## Future Enhancement
-- Add Machine Learning for anomaly detection
+- I will add Machine Learning for anomaly detection

 ## Author
 Divya Tadge# suricata-siem-elastic